makrai/notes/gu2312-mamba-lin-time-seq.md

 * The most popular form of structure is diagonal (Gu, Gupta,+ 2022; Gupta, Gu, and Berant 2022; Smith, Warrington, and Linderman 2023), which we also use
 * complexity detailed
-  * In this case, the A ∈ ℝ𝑁×𝑁 , B ∈ ℝ𝑁×1 , C ∈ ℝ1×𝑁 matrices can all be
+  * In this case, the A ∈ ℝ𝑁×𝑁, B ∈ ℝ𝑁×1, C ∈ ℝ1×𝑁 matrices can all be
     represented by 𝑁 numbers.
 To operate over an input sequence 𝑥 of
   * batch size 𝐵 and length 𝐿 with 𝐷 channels, the SSM is applied independently to each channel.
 Note that in this case,